2001 Spanish Grand Prix: Background

-Pedro de la Rosa (left) and Luciano Burti (right) switched roles with de la Rosa being promoted to Jaguar's race team from his test driver role while the driver he took over from Burti replaced the underperforing Gastón Mazzacane at Prost.
+Pedro de la Rosa (left) and Luciano Burti (right) switched roles with De la Rosa being promoted to Jaguar's race team from his test driver role while the driver he took over from Burti replaced the underperforing Gastón Mazzacane at Prost.

 The event featured eleven teams (each representing a different constructor) with two drivers each, with two changes from the season entry list.
-Luciano Burti, who had driven for Jaguar from the beginning of the season, was released and replaced by Pedro de la Rosa, the team's test driver.
+Luciano Burti, who had driven for Jaguar from the beginning of the season, learnt Jaguar had no intention of keeping him at the race team for and was released and replaced by Pedro de la Rosa, the team's test driver.
 Burti joined Prost as the second driver change, replacing Gastón Mazzacane, who was sacked by Prost for breaching a performance clause in his contract after being off teammate Jean Alesi's pace.
 Prost attempted to replace Mazzacane with Jordan test driver Ricardo Zonta, among others, but they declined to join a smaller team.
-Benetton's Jenson Button had been nursing a shoulder injury for more than a month but entered the race after visiting specialists.
+Benetton's Jenson Button had been nursing a shoulder injury he picked up at the for more than a month but entered the race after visiting specialists.

 Some teams did not use some electronic driver aids in their cars because of reliability issues, and there was less emphasis on cooling the brakes.
 Teams disputed the legality of the Williams FW23's diffuser after learning of it, but FIA technical delegate Jo Bauer declared it legal.
 Ferrari employed temperature sensors inside the F2001's wheels to monitor their temperatures and the identical front wing as at the San Marino Grand Prix.
 McLaren used smaller and cleaner front brake ducts to cool the disc and caliper during qualifying and the race.
 Sauber's C20 cars remained without power steering because it was deemed too unreliable during testing.
 BAR tried upward-exiting exhausts on both Olivier Panis and Jacques Villeneuve's 003 cars, as well as a triangular fin behind the front wheels and small gurney flaps on the front wing.
 Jaguar again installed a revised front wing as seen at Imola.
 Arrows's spare car included a new front suspension, various steering locations for improved geometry and weight reduction, and redesigned front wing endplates with horizontal flip-up winglets.
 Benetton, Minardi, Prost and Williams made no external changes to their cars.